Sustain Learning AFTER The Leadership Challenge® to get the most out of your investment

 Each participant receives a deck of values cards during The Leadership Challenge® Workshop.
 This activity helps leaders facilitate a discussion with their team on how individual values connect to the organization’s values.
 During the exercise, the leader shares his or her personal values with their team and then uses the values card deck to explore the team’s individual values.

 Why use this resource?

-The Leadership Challenge authors, Jim Kouzes and Barry Posner explain the best leaders are those who have a clear understanding of their personal values.
+The Leadership Challenge authors, Jim Kouzes and Barry Posner, explain the best leaders are those who have a clear understanding of their personal values.
 The values cards activities are an excellent tool for learning and conceptualizing the importance of values reflection in leadership.
-Leaders should also be encouraged to implement these activities among their teams to create a strong foundation through shared values.
+Leaders can practice these activities with their teams to create a strong foundation through shared values.

 Staying current on up-to-date leadership trends and behaviors is vital.
 The thirst for knowledge shouldn’t end at the close of the workshop.
 There are plenty of free online resources to help leaders continue to develop.
 These include white papers, case studies, blog articles, and webinars.
 By routinely sharing these tools and resources with your leaders, leadership is kept in the forefront, reinforcing the importance of following through on leadership development goals.